Meet Alexander Bianco

 In addition to my academic work, I regularly consult with athletes to help them perform their best from a psychological standpoint.
 This often involves teaching athletes about psychological strategies they can use such as self-talk management and imagery.
 I also work with coaches on concepts like leadership strategies, motivational techniques, and practice design.
 I am currently pursuing certification as a mental performance consultant from the Association for Applied Sport Psychology.

 Personally, I compete in powerlifting and play golf (very poorly most of the time).
-I have a passion for athletics and will watch anything that involves a ball, track, pool, etc. I currently live in Fond du Lac, Wisconsin with my fiancée and dog, Barney.
+I have a passion for athletics and will watch anything that involves a ball, track, pool, etc. I currently live in Fond du Lac, Wisconsin, with my fiancée and our dog, Barney.